jatinchowdhury18/AnalogTapeModel/CONTRIBUTING.md

 # Contributing to CHOW Tape

-The goal of this project is to create a high-quality, open source tape emulation plugin.
+The goal of this project is to create a high-quality, open-source tape emulation plugin.
 Here's how you can
 help: